How I Began to Love My Body, Part 2: Unraveling My Weight Issues

 On another level, my subconscious self was absolutely angry at myself for constantly berating my body.
 Rather than appreciate my body for all that it had done for me throughout my life, all I had been doing over and over again was berate it for not matching my idealized body image.

-The funny thing was that had been the very reason why my body did not conform to that mental image all this while, for had been the one overeating and causing my ensuing weight gain.
+The funny thing was that I had been the very reason why my body did not conform to that mental image all this while, for I had been the one overeating and causing my ensuing weight gain.
 My body was merely reacting to my actions, and my larger body weight, largely the result of my overeating habits.

 As such, my subconscious self became absolutely peeved at myself for my ridiculous, self-contradicting behavior.
 It felt that I did not deserve to be thin, since I had obviously never been appreciative of what my body had done for me all these years.
 Hence, to “punish” myself, it harbored the intent for me to be fat, such that I could suffer and never be truly as thin as I would want to be.